tp175/testbioOT/README.md

 The Open Targets Platform REST API allows language agnostic access to data available on the Open Targets Platform, that is, to look up a target ID (Ensembl gene) or disease ID (EFO, HP, Orphanet, MONDO).
 Searching will return data such as names and IDs of orthologues, association counts, approved name and much more.

- - target - A target identifier listed as an Ensembl gene ID
+ - Target - A target identifier listed as an Ensembl gene ID
- - disease - A disease identifier listed as EFO, Orphanet, HP, or MONDO ID
+ - Disease - A disease identifier listed as EFO, Orphanet, HP, or MONDO ID

-The program/wrapper accepts a target or disease, queries the endpoint, parses results and performs statistics - output printed (stdout).
+The program/wrapper accepts a target or disease, queries the endpoint, parses results and performs statistical analysis - printed output (stdout).

 ### Requisites